 Rules of Conduct

 On our campus, MUD students may dress casually, but are expected to maintain the same level of decorum that they would exhibit in a professional working environment.
-In keeping with safety considerations , we ask that students refrain from wearing open-toed or platform-style shoes.
-When students are modelling, their faces are the artist's canvas.
-For this reason, we ask that students remove all facials hair (excluding eyebrows).
+In keeping with safety considerations, we ask that students refrain from wearing open-toed or platform-style shoes.
+When students are modelling, their faces are the artist’s canvas.
+For this reason, we ask that students remove all facial hair (excluding eyebrows).
 Students may also be asked to remove a facial piercing, due to a course project or requirement.
-In addition to theses guidelines, students must observe and abide by all of the rules set forth in our Safety Manual.
+In addition to these guidelines, students must observe and abide by all of the rules set forth in our Safety Manual.